peiyuwu9/calculator/README.md

 # Calculator
-An calculator app built on React.js
+An calculator app built on React.js.

 ## Motivation
-Create a app to practice React.js
+Create a app to practice React.js.

 ## Technologies Used and Why
-**React.js** for website rendering
+**React.js** for website rendering.